Rubbish and recycling

 What should I do with commercial, business and trade waste?

 Generally, you cannot dispose of it like household waste.
-However, from 11 April 2016 a number of main Recycling Centre Plus sites across Norfolk will accept commercial waste at a charge, including:
+A number of main Recycling Centre Plus sites across Norfolk will however, accept commercial waste at a charge, including:

-- Caister Recycling Centre (opens new window) , Thetford, King's Lynn, Dereham, Ketteringham, Mayton Wood and Hempton
+- Caister Recycling Centre, Thetford, King's Lynn, Dereham, Ketteringham, Mayton Wood and Hempton

 The service is aimed at small businesses and travelling tradesmen who may not have the resource or the volume of waste to justify a commercial collection.

 A range of materials are accepted from trade customers and prices start from a single bag charge.
-For more information on how the service works, the types of trade waste accepted and a full list of charges, please see Norfolk County Council's business waste (opens new window) service.
+For more information on how the service works, the types of trade waste accepted and a full list of charges, please see Norfolk County Council's business waste service.

 If you transport waste as part of your business you will need a waste carrier's licence.
 This is a requirement for all businesses, whether you are carrying your own waste or for other people/businesses.
 You can obtain a licence from the Environment Agency or by calling 03708 506506.